Individual, Family, and Couples Therapist

-Developing unhealthy coping mechanisms during these times can be a way to survive temporarily, however when these coping mechanisms begin to become self destructive, it’s time to reassess with a professional that can walk hand in hand with you though the journey.
+Developing unhealthy coping mechanisms during these times can be a way to survive temporarily, however when these coping mechanisms begin to become self-destructive, it’s time to reassess with a professional that can walk hand in hand with you through the journey.

 My goal as a therapist is not to solve someone’s problems or give a quick fix.
 It is, however about building a connection and a relationship built on trust, where vulnerability can occur and the learning process can begin.

 If you want to live your best life, learn what makes you tick and why you are the way you are, therapy is a great place to begin.